-Category 3 - Construction of Carrier Neutral Lateral Telecommunications Conduit - \$50 million
+Category 4 - Construction of Carrier Neutral Lateral Telecommunications Conduit - \$50 million

 To enhance telecommunications diversity and competition in Lower Manhattan, up to \$50 million will be allocated for the construction of carrier neutral lateral conduit.
-This conduit will provide housing for fiber optic or other telecommunication lines connecting the trunk lines that run down the main avenues with cross streets where customers for telecommunications services are located.
+This conduit will provide housing for fiber optic or other telecommunication lines connecting the trunk lines serving main avenues with cross streets where customers for telecommunications services are located.
 This plan recognizes the need to facilitate the ability of telecommunications providers to connect fiber lines to their customers in a manner that minimizes the impact on traffic, pedestrians, and streets where the needed lines and buildings are located.
-Because the conduit will be carrier-neutral, it will be available to all telecommunications providers.
+The conduit will be available to all telecommunications services providers.

 ESD/EDC will issue a Request for Proposals (RFP) following finalization of Categories 1 and 2 from companies that would be interested in constructing, owning, maintaining, and leasing the carrier-neutral lateral conduit.
-The company that is designated under this RFP for this task will be required to provide a scope of work to be included in the City-coordinated bidding described on page 6 above, and coordinated with City street restoration work.
+The company that is designated under this RFP for this task will be required to provide a scope of work to be included in the City-coordinated bidding described on page 5 above, and coordinated with City street restoration work.
 Eligible incurred costs to provide carrier neutral conduit at city-designated locations will be reimbursed at up to \$50 million, subject to availability of funds.

-In evaluating the responses to the RFP for carrier neutral lateral conduit (Tier 2(3)), ESD/EDC will be guided by the following decision-making criteria:
+In evaluating the responses to the RFP for carrier neutral lateral conduit, ESD/EDC will be guided by the following decision-making criteria, although not necessarily with equal weighting:

-- 1. Managerial and financial capability of the applicant to perform the project - 2.
+- 1. Managerial and financial capability of the applicant to perform the project. - 2.
 The scope of the project the applicant is prepared to construct with the available funding. - 3.
 The degree to which the applicant's proposed plan for operating and pricing the carrier neutral conduit would meet the goals of the project.